praekeltfoundation/nurseconnect/README.rst

 and input the URL of the site that you want to import data from.
 Do this before any further setup.

-Additional setup:
+**Additional setup for nurse sign-up process:**

-In order to properly set up the sign up form, create a terms and conditions footer page and then navigate to ``/admin/settings/profiles/userprofilessettings/`` and under "Terms and Conditions on Registration", select the page you just created.
+Create a footer page containing the terms and conditions, navigate to ``/admin/settings/profiles/userprofilessettings/`` and under "Terms and Conditions on Registration", select the page you just created.

+Create at least one security question, navigate to ``localhost:8000/admin/settings/profiles/userprofilessettings/`` and under "Security Question Settings" set the following to true:

+- ``Add security question fields to registration``
+- ``Security questions required``

 Tests
 -----